 With one day left to spare before the deadline to introduce new bills, on February 16, 2023, California Assemblymember Chris Holden (D-41) introduced Assembly Bill 1228, the “Fast Food Franchisor Responsibility Act.”

 For nearly two decades, Nevada has utilized a unique two-tier minimum wage system that permitted employers that offered qualified health benefits to employees to pay $1.00 less per hour than employers that did not offer such benefits to their employees.

 Minimum wage laws can affect businesses of all sizes, whether operating nationwide, in multiple jurisdictions, or only in one state, county, or city.
-To help manage this challenge, we are providing a rates-only update.
+To help manage this challenge, we summarize scheduled state- and local-level wage increases.

 In 2018, the District of Columbia enacted the Tipped Wage Workers Fairness Amendment Act.
 Among other things, the Act imposes obligations on employers that employ tipped employees, including significant training and reporting requirements.